Welcome to the largest, most widely used online advertising network in the world.

 The days of prospects searching exclusively from desktop browsers have long since passed.
 Today, consumers search the web from a multitude of devices, so you have to pay attention to where your most valuable leads are coming from.

 Let’s say you wish to appear on results across both mobile and desktop searches — but mobile traffic is of overall greater value to you.
 Device targeting allows you to allocate a greater proportion of your marketing budget to those ads that appear on mobile devices.
 Now let’s say that you’d noticed that your product was actually particularly popular amongst Android users.
-Depending on your ad copy or what you’re actually advertising, you may actually opt to allocate more budget to specific types of mobile device.
+Depending on your ad copy or what you’re actually advertising, you may actually opt to allocate more budget to specific types of a mobile device.

 Geotargeting can be a highly effective way of capitalising on growing mobile traffic trends and on-the-go shopping habits of consumers.
 In much the same way as you can allocate a greater proportion of your budget to specific times of day, geotargeting allows you to allocate more money to searches coming from users in certain geographical areas.
 You might choose to geotarget an area the size of an entire county — or an area with a 5-mile radius from your business.